greggman/HappyFunTimes/docs/unity/multi-machine.md

         ...
     }

-Feel free to change that script to meet your needs.
+Feel free to edit or better copy and change that script to meet your needs.
 If you'd like to get command line arguments somewhere else create an `ArgParser` and then use it to read any commmand line arguments you want.
 The sample above uses "--num-games" to allow an infinite number of games.
 If you are designing a specific game with a specific number of machines you probably wouldn't need a `numGames` setting at all as you'd probably hard code game ids for your specific setup.

 On the other hand a common command line argument you might need would be which level to load or which part of a larger level to view.
-If you had a 3d installation where each monitor was like a portal into 3d space your arguments might be the position, target and field of view for the camera, etc...
+If you had a [3d installation](https://www.youtube.com/watch?v=64TcBiqmVko) where each monitor was like a portal into 3d space your arguments might be the position, target and field of view for the camera, etc...